rajender2801/Custom-layout-in-Python-for-univariate-plots/README.md

 add_plots(df, 2, 3, "Histogram distribution")

-### will create 2 figure windows in total and each window contains subplots of 6,4 in each window.
+### it will create 2 figure windows in total and each window contains subplots of 6,4 in each window.

 The inputs the user has to provide are the 4
 1. The data frame whose data is to be plotted